 It is the responsibility of the Radiographic Clinical I instructor to secure an MRI safety screening in-service provider.
 This in-service provider will provide an MRI safety screening training session that is consistent with the current MR safety screening procedures used in industry.
-The students will attend the in-service and successfully complete all requirements.
-The attendance will be noted on a sign in roster and kept in the class folder.
+The students will attend the in-service and successfully complete all requirements. in the class folder.
+The attendance w vill be noted on a sign ir roster an d kept